SANBI-NBA/plant-protection-level/quarto/readmes/workflow.md

 The results are stored in `tblplassessment`.
-The script [**workflow/assessment-sense-checks.R**](assessment-sense-checks.R) implements various tests on the results, to ensure logical consistencies in Protection Level categories against targets, the impact of effectiveness on Protection Level categories, as well as changes in Protection Level between time points.
+The script [**workflow/assessment-sense-checks.R**](assessment-sense-checks.R) implements various tests on the results, to ensure logical consistencies in protection level categories against targets, the impact of effectiveness on protection level categories, as well as changes in protection level between time points.
 Further exploratory analyses and summaries of the assessment results are coded in [**workflow/assessment-summary-statistics.qmd**](assessment-summary-statistics.qmd).
-These analyses support the development of key messages around plant Protection Level.
+These analyses support the development of key messages around plant protection level.